 For example, if you run a lifestyle blog, then just make sure the products you choose to promote are aligned with your niche, goals, and mission.
 It's common sense, really.

 OK, enough stalling from me!
-Let me share some of the tactics I use to promote CB products on my blog -
+Let me share some of the tactics I use to promote ClickBank products on my blog here at Magnet4Blogging-

-Using video can be extremely powerful.
+Using video can be extremely effective and that's because it's powerful.
 In fact, almost 80% of consumers are likely to purchase a product with confidence after watching a video.

-You don't have to be an expert videographer to create simple educational videos on YouYube.
+You don't have to be an expert video maker to create simple educational videos on YouYube.
 You can simply talk about why you love using a product, what problems you are overcoming by using a product, and why you recommend it?

-My second favorite content marketing strategy for promoting ClickBank products is, of course, blogging and writing reviews.
+My second favorite content marketing strategy for promoting ClickBank and affiliate products is, of course, blogging and writing reviews.

 Blogging is still considered the best form of online content marketing, and rightly so.
 Over 50% of marketers have made blogging their number one priority!